 Wisconsin’s needs to enact Universal Background Check legislation as it has been proven to save women’s lives.
 In states that have universal background checks, women are 46% less likely to be shot to death by intimate partners.
 A 2018 poll showed that the vast majority, a whopping 81% of Wisconsin voters are in favor of background checks, including 78% of gun-owning households.

-Rep. Melissa Sargent and Sen. Latonya Johnson recently introduced a Universal Background Check bill (LRB 3949) which would close Wisconsin’s current loopholes currently don’t require a background check when guns are purchased at a gun show or via a private seller.
-Governor Evers is strongly in support of this legislation, so if we can get it passed by the Senate and Assembly it can become law.
-However, Republican leadership has indicated their lack of willingness to engage on this in the face of such strong public support.
+Rep. Sargent and Sen. Johnson introduced AB431, a Universal Background Check bill that would close Wisconsin’s current loopholes.
+Currently a background check is not required when guns are purchased at a gun show or via a private seller.
+Governor Evers is strongly in support of this legislation, and would sign it into law if it passed the Assembly and Senate.
+However, Republican leadership has been vocal about their unwillingness to engage despite such strong public support.
 Pressure needs to mount on this issue.
 Our legislators on both sides of the aisle need to make this a priority.